 Males have to wrap a long cloth kain around their waist down to the ankles.
 Along with a sleeved-shirt Beskap and fabric cap Blangkon.
 Follow by the other ornaments such as Timang and Samir to complete the Javanese appearance.
 While females have it much simpler when it comes to the Javanese outfit.

 A tube top Kemben, long fabric covering down the feet is the dress code.
-Before setting their feet to the gravesites, everyone has to take off their footwear.
-Guests must note that they cannot bring cameras and wear gold jewelry either.
-Be in the very best behavior.
+Before setting feet to the gravesites, everyone has to take off their footwear.
+Guests must note that they cannot bring cameras and wear gold jewelry either and be respectful.

-And hence cursing, talking loud and inappropriately is strictly prohibited.
+And hence cursing, talking loud, and inappropriately are strictly prohibited.
 It is like facing the royal family members, and the king, in person.
 Here, Javanese mysticism and myths thrive.
-As many have travel distance to pray for luck.
+Many have traveled distances to pray for luck.

 Imogiri Cemetery Magic Water

 Just like the pilgrims, the water container quartet came from afar as well.
-Nyai Danumurti water container a special gift from Palembang’s the Sriwijaya Kingdom.
-Meanwhile, the Samudera Pasai Kingdom in Aceh presents Kyai Danumaya water container.
-Thai Siam Monarch gave Nyai Siyem water container.
+Nyai Danumurti water container a special gift from Palembang’s Sriwijaya Kingdom.
+Meanwhile, the Samudera Pasai Kingdom in Aceh presents Kyai Danumaya water containers.
+Thai Siam Monarch gave Nyai Siyem a water container.

-While the Ngerum Kingdom in Turkey handed Kyai Mendung water container.
+While the Ngerum Kingdom in Turkey handed Kyai Mendung water containers.
 In spite of its profound mysticism, travelers can simply adore the grand architectural design.
-The cemetery’s well-preserved complex encapsulates the very essence of Javanese legacy from its victorious ages.
+The cemetery’s well-preserved complex encapsulates the very essence of the Javanese legacy from its victorious ages.

 Each nook and cranny unveils picturesque pieces.
-Certainly worth to photograph or reminisce in memories.
+Above all, it is certainly worth photographing or reminiscing memories.
 A sensation of living in the old Java floods in as visitors roam the archaic alleys.

-Since the Mataram Kingdom practiced Islam, the cemetery possesses the ancient yet grand Pajimatan Mosque.
-Smaller mosques known as Mushola are available too.
+As the Mataram kingdom practiced Islam.
+The cemetery possesses the ancient yet grand Pajimatan mosque.
+Besides the grand mosque, a smaller place to pray mosques is available too.
 Allowing such convenience for Muslim travelers.
-Public restrooms, safe parking area, food stalls selling indigenous dishes are also in sight.
+Public restrooms, parking areas, and food stalls selling indigenous dishes are within the premises.

-Friendly, informative, and communicative guides are ready to walk the vacationers through the cemetery.
-Even though the Imogiri Royal cemetery offers free admission.
-Everyone is welcome to donate some money for maintenance.
+Moreover, friendly, informative, and communicative guides are ready to walk the vacationers through the cemetery.
+Even though the Imogiri Royal cemetery charge-free admission.
+However, everyone is welcome to donate some money for maintenance.

 How To Get To Imogiri Royal Cemetery

-Tourists can make their way to the destination in their own vehicles or public transportation.
-Take a Yogyakarta-Panggang bus, or Yogyakarta-Petayan, from Giwangan Bus Terminal.
-And stop at Imogiri Bus Terminal.
-The journey should take 30 minutes more or less depends on the traffic.
-From Imogiri Bus Terminal, just take a 250-meter walk to the cemetery.
+Both of the buses will stop at Imogiri Bus Terminal.
+The journey should take 30 minutes more or less depending on the traffic.
+From Imogiri Bus Terminal, it’s just a 250-meter walk to the cemetery.

-The cemetery location is 19 km from downtown.
-It located in Jl.
+Imogiri Royal Cemetery is 19 km away from downtown.
+It’s located in Jl.
 Makam Raja, Imogiri, Bantul City, Daerah Istimewa Yogyakarta 55782.